openhab/openhab-addons/addons/binding/org.openhab.binding.milight/README.md

 For dual white bulbs these channels are supported:

-    ledbrightness       Controls the brightness of your bulbs colorTemperature    Changes from cold white to warm white and vice versa lednightmode        Dims your bulbs to a very low level to use them as a night light animation_mode_relative   Changes the animation mode.
+    ledbrightness       Controls the brightness of your bulbs ledtemperature      Changes from cold white to warm white and vice versa lednightmode        Dims your bulbs to a very low level to use them as a night light animation_mode_relative   Changes the animation mode.
 Use an IncreaseDecrease type of widget.